kartikey-321/movie/README.md

 # Movie Review Prediction

 It predicts whether a movie review is positive or negative.
+M

+## Tachnologies Used
+   1. HTML
+   2. CSS
+   3. Python
-It is build using Machine Learning and NLP
+   4. Machine Learning
+   5. NLP
+   6. Flask